-Deborah Hopkinson is the author of numerous award-winning children's books, including Sweet Clara and the Freedom Quilt, winner of the International Reading Association Award, Girl Wonder, winner of the Great Lakes Book Award, and Apples to Oregon, a Junior Library Guild Selection.
-She received the 2003 Washington State Book Award for Under the Quilt for the Night.
+Deborah Hopkinson is the author of numerous award-winning children's books, including Sweet Clara and the Freedom Quilt, winner of the International Literacy Association Award; Girl Wonder, winner of the Great Lakes Book Award; and Apples to Oregon, a Junior Library Guild Selection.
+She received the 2003 Washington State Book Award for Under the Quilt of Night.
 She lives in Oregon.
-Visit her onlinw at DeborahHopkinson.com.
+Visit her online at DeborahHopkinson.com.

-James E. Ransome’s highly acclaimed illustrations for Before She Was Harriett received the 2018 Coretta Scott King Illustrator Honor.
+James E. Ransome’s highly acclaimed illustrations for Before She Was Harriet received the 2018 Coretta Scott King Illustrator Honor.
 His other award-winning titles include the Coretta Scott King winner The Creation; Coretta Scott King Honor Book Uncle Jed’s Barbershop; Sweet Clara and the Freedom Quilt; and Let My People Go, winner of the NAACP Image Award.
-He frequently collaborates with his wife, author Lesa Cline-Ransome.
-Some of their titles include Game Changers: The Story of Venus Serena Williams, which received four starred review and was an ALA Notable book; My Story, My Dance: Robert Battle’s Journey to Alvin Ailey; and Words Set Me Free: The Story of Young Frederick Douglass.
-Mr. Ransome teaches illustration at Pratt Institute and lives in upstate New York with his family.
-Visit James at JamesRansome.com
+James is also a recipient of the ALA Children’s Literature Legacy Award.
+He frequently collaborates with his wife, author Lesa Cline-Ransome, and their books include Game Changers: The Story of Venus and Serena Williams and Fighting with Love: The Legacy of John Lewis.
+James is a professor and coordinator of the MFA Illustration Graduate Program at Syracuse University.
+He lives in New York’s Hudson River Valley region with his family.
+Visit James at JamesRansome.com.

 Length: 40 pages

 Lexile ® 580L The Lexile reading levels have been certified by the Lexile developer, MetaMetrics®